fernandez-a/Discord-Crypto-Bot/README.md

 CRT is a Discord Bot that help you track cripto and stock prices

 ### Features
+Implements the TwelveData API for the track on the stocks, and the CoinGecko APi to track the cryptocurrencies.

 ## Commands
 | Command        | Parameters         |  Description    |